feathersjs-ecosystem/dataloader/docs/guide.md

     user: (value, post, context) => {
       const { loader } = context.params;
       // We get user for free here!
 The loader is already cached
-      // because we used it in the validateUserId before hook return loader.service('users').get(post.userId);
+      // because we used it in the validateUserId before hook. return loader.service('users').get(post.userId);
     }
   }